The Bishop's Palace in Kirkwall was built at the same time as the adjacent St. Magnus Cathedral in the center of Kirkwall was being constructed.

 Visitors Information

-Visitors information on may be found on the Orkney Museums and Heritage website of the Orkney Islands Council.
+Visitors information on may be found at the Historic Scotland Bishop's and Earl's Palaces, Kirkwall website.
 General tourist information may be found on the Visit Orkney website.

 Additional Photos of the Bishop's Palace